Skip to main content

 --threads, -t

 Maximum number of cpu threads to use.
-The default is to use half the cores available on this system for the number of threads.
+The default is to use half the cores when more than 4 cores are available; otherwise, the default is 4 threads.

 --tls-verify=true